-Subway tile: you’ve heard of it and admired it, but do you really know what makes subway tile subway tile?
+You’ve heard of it and admired it, but do you really know what makes a subway tile?

 We’re here to help!
-We’ve included a little historical perspective, the general characteristics of traditional subway tile, creative subway tile installation patterns and adaptations, and some ideas on how to use subway tile in your home.
+We’ve included a little historical perspective, the general characteristics of traditional subway tile, creative installation patterns and adaptations, and some ideas on how to use it in your home.

-The term “subway tile” typically refers to rectangular tiles (usually 3 x 6 inches) laid horizontally with a 50% offset.
+The term subway tile refers to rectangular tiles (usually 3 x 6 inches) laid horizontally with a 50% offset.
 Made of ceramic tile, subway tile is known for both its durability and its timeless style.

 Why Do They Call It Subway Tile?

-You might be wondering, why are subway tiles called subway tiles?
+You might be wondering, why are they called like that?
 The answer: They were first used in New York subway stations.

-When designers were tasked with designing a surface that was both low-maintenance and bright for the first subway station in 1904, subway tile was born.
+When designers were tasked with designing a surface that was both low-maintenance and bright for the first subway station in 1904, this tile was born.